 Depends on the chocolate.
-With unsweetened baking chocolate, you need to melt and reduce the amount of fatty ingredients.
+With unsweetened baking chocolate, you need to melt and reduce the number of fatty ingredients.
 For chocolate chips, you will need to melt and reduce the sugar content (if using semi-sweet or sweet chocolate chips).

 Can you substitute flour for cocoa powder?